fengjixuchui/HiddenWall/README.md

 TODO
 --

-Suport to IPV6.
+Support to IPV6.
-Macro to select the interface(to use multiple modes for each interface).
+Macro selects the interface(to use multiple modes for each interface).
-Option to remove last logs when turn hide mode.
+Option to remove last logs when turn hides mode.
-Option to search and remove others toolkits...
+Option to search and remove other toolkits.
 Code generator to BFP...